oroinc/documentation/commerce/user_guide/orders/edit.rst

    Alternatively, click the order to open its details.
 On the order details page, click the **Edit** button on the top right.

 #.
 Update the required information.
-See :ref:`Create an Order from Scratch <user-guide--sales--orders--create>` and :ref:`Manage Promotions in Orders <user-guide--marketing--promotions--edit--in-order>` topics for detailed information on the available options.
+See :ref:`Create an Order from Scratch <user-guide--sales--orders--create>` and :ref:`Manage Promotions in Orders <user-guide--sales--orders--promotions>` topics for detailed information on the available options.

 #.
 Click **Save** on the top right of the page.